How to Select the Best IT Staffing Agency for Your Business

 And in other news, the world is round.

-According to the American Staffing Association, there are approximately 20,000 staffing and recruiting companies currently operating in the United States.
-Information Technology employees account for 13% of the overall staffing market, so we can estimate the number of IT staffing companies to be in the 2,600 range.
-Almost as many as the number of 2020 Democratic presidential candidates (sorry – couldn’t resist).
+According to the American Staffing Association, close to 30,000 staffing and recruiting companies operate in the United States.
+Information technology employees account for 11% of the overall staffing market, so we can estimate the number of technology staffing companies to be in the ~3,000 range.

-Thousands of IT staffing companies.
-Each with their own sales reps, recruiting team, and of course the all-important differentiating statement: “I swear we’re nothing like the other 2,599 staffing firms out there!”
+There are thousands of staffing companies, each with its own sales reps, recruiting team, and, of course, the all-important differentiating statement: “I swear we’re nothing like the other 2,999 staffing firms out there!”

-If that number seems surprisingly large, consider this: There are also more than thirty million independent businesses in the United States.
+If that number seems surprisingly large, consider this: There are more than thirty million independent businesses in the United States.
 That’s not a typo.
-30,000,000+ businesses of every conceivable size, industry, vertical, and culture – all with their own unique way of doing things.
+33,000,000+ businesses of every conceivable size, industry, vertical, and culture – all with their own unique way of doing things.

-And then there’s you: The HR Director or IT Hiring Manager, who simply wants to recruit and hire the best available talent in an efficient and economical manner.
+And then there’s you: The HR professional or hiring manager who wants to recruit and hire the best available talent efficiently and economically.

 Considering the limitless hiring scenarios that exist when combining millions of companies with thousands of IT staffing agencies to support them, it’s impossible to cover all the variables that go into selecting the best match.
 But what if we could somehow narrow the decision-making criteria to the areas that matter most?
 I think we can, and it’s not as daunting as you might think.

-Before figuring out how to separate one IT Staffing Agency from another (thousands of others), the first thing to figure out is IF you need one in the first place.
+Before figuring out how to separate one staffing firm from another (thousands of others), the first thing to figure out is IF you need one in the first place.
 Ask yourself the following questions:

 • Do I have the necessary time to spend sourcing and screening candidates to meet my staffing objectives?

-• Do I have the tools and resources that will allow me to locate prospective candidates in a timely manner?
+• Do I have the tools and resources that will allow me to locate prospective candidates promptly?

 • Do I possess the knowledge to assess the technical skills required for the role?